tpavlek/tpavlek-me/source/_posts/2017-09-21-survey-response-local-good.blade.md

     - "survey-response"
 ---

-*The following is the response I gave to the survey from The Local Good, which was published on their [blog](http://www.thelocalgood.ca/election-2017-questionnaire-response-troy-pavlek-ward-11/).*
+*The following is the response I gave to the survey from The Local Good, which was published on their [blog](http://www.thelocalgood.ca/election-2017-questionnaire-response-troy-pavlek-ward-11/).
+You can view a full list of my survey responses [here](/survey-responses)*

 > What is the biggest challenge your Ward faces?
 What policy solutions would you seek if elected?